User Datagram Protocol (UDP)

 How is UDP Used in DDoS Attacks?

-While UDP is arguably faster and a better solution in situations where quick, real-time data reception is a must, it also leaves the receiver open to DDoS attacks.
+While UDP (User Datagram Protocol) is arguably faster and a better solution in situations where quick, real-time data reception is a must, it also leaves the receiver open to DDoS attacks.

 During a DDoS attack, a site is bombarded with enormous amounts of datagrams.
 Each time there is an issue, the target computer has to reply with an Internet Control Message Protocol (ICMP) packet.
 The site’s server cannot handle all this activity and ends up getting “clogged” like a plugged drain.
 This prevents legitimate communications from getting through—they get a denial of service—and renders the site useless to well-meaning customers and clients who are trying to communicate with it.